RichardGault22/Gravity/teaching.md

   <h4> 12 Non-Regular Langauges </h4>

-  -Introduction to the [pumping lemma] and examples.
+  - Introduction to the [pumping lemma] and examples.

   [pumping lemma]: https://youtu.be/d_Rc4-1Pzbc?t=3299